danielsobrado/personal-blog/content/post/discuss-microservices.md

 We can optimize for reading or for writing, not for both.
 We need to consider this at the microservice level.

 My stack for Microservices: Lagom/Akka/Play, Spray, Haproxy, Swagger, Jenkins, SBT and Ansible.
-(And Graphite for monitoring.)
+(And Elastic Stack for monitoring.)